symfony/symfony/UPGRADE-5.0.md

 DoctrineBridge
 --------------

- * Deprecated injecting `ClassMetadataFactory` in `DoctrineExtractor`, an instance of `EntityManagerInterface` should be injected instead
+ * Removed the possibility to inject `ClassMetadataFactory` in `DoctrineExtractor`, an instance of `EntityManagerInterface` should be injected instead
  * Passing an `IdReader` to the `DoctrineChoiceLoader` when the query cannot be optimized with single id field will throw an exception, pass `null` instead
  * Not passing an `IdReader` to the `DoctrineChoiceLoader` when the query can be optimized with single id field will not apply any optimization
+ * The `RegistryInterface` has been removed.

 DomCrawler
 ----------